-While taking Delstrigo, it is important to keep all your appointments with your health care provider.
+While taking Delstrigo, it is important to keep all of your appointments with your health care provider.

 What is Delstrigo?

-Delstrigo is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults who have never used HIV medicines.
+Delstrigo is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults who have never taken HIV medicines before.
 Delstrigo is a complete regimen for the treatment of HIV infection and should not be used with other HIV medicines.

-Delstrigo contains the following three different medicines combined in one pill:
+Delstrigo contains the following three different medicines combined in one tablet: